MUSIC FROM CHOPIN’S LAND

 Had circumstances aligned themselves differently I have no doubt that Bacewicz would long have been recognised as one of the leading composers of her generation.
 As it is, her most important work dates from a period in which her country was somewhat cut off from the West, inhibiting the dissemination of her music and the international acclaim that was surely her due.

 This is finally changing, her music becoming a fixture of recording studios and concert hall alike, and especially her violin concertos and chamber works.
-We are finally blessed with several good recordings of the Second Piano Sonata, too (check out this one by Krystian Zimerman: it’s stunning!).
+We are finally blessed with several good recordings of the Second Piano Sonata, too.

 Though an early work, the Children’s Suite shows a consummate craftsmanship that would undoubtedly have made Nadia Boulanger (for a time, Bacewicz’s teacher in Paris) proud.
 Musically varied, full of sparkling originality and mastery of the miniature form, these are indeed wonderful pieces!